avirathod/OSAssignment1/README.md

 # Operating-Systems
-Assignments for the Operating Systems course at Kent State University.
+Assignment 1 for the Operating Systems course at Kent State University.